How does it work?

 14. Trade and Agriculture Directorate

 The Directorate for Trade and Agriculture provides analysis and advice to help governments design and implement policies that achieve their goals in effective, efficient and least trade-distorting ways.
-The work covers three broad areas: agricultural policy reform, agricultural trade liberalization, and sustainable agriculture and fisheries.
+The work covers four broad areas: agricultural policy reform, agricultural trade liberalization, food security, and fisheries.

-The U.S. participation in the Committee for Agriculture is led by the Department of Agriculture, while NOAA (the National Oceanic and Atmospheric Administration, part of the Department of Commerce) leads the U.S. delegation to the Committee for Fisheries.
+The U.S. participation in the Committee for Agriculture is led by the Department of Agriculture, while the Department of State leads the U.S. delegation on Food Security issues.
+The National Oceanic and Atmospheric Administration (NOAA), part of the Department of Commerce, leads the U.S. delegation to the Committee for Fisheries.

 Other OECD Bodies: